Dame Kiri: 'I had heard very good things about him and was keen to meet him and hear him sing. I wasn't disappointed'

 "His great success today is the result of a very beautiful voice and great determination.
 It brings me immense joy to see his success."

-Rhodes said he cannot thank Dame Kiwi enough for being his mentor and friend.
+Rhodes said he cannot thank Dame Kiri enough for being his mentor and friend.